Strategy is real!

-- How we will win (and how do we measure success) - an ideal future, but ‘doable’.
+- How we will win - an ideal future, but ‘doable’.

 - a) What capabilities are necessary?

-- b) What corporate structure and management systems are ideal and necessary to deliver all this?
+- b) What corporate structure and management systems are ideal /essential to deliver this?

 - ii) Alternatives?

-- a) The future is not necessarily going to be more of the same – in fact this is not likely!
+- a) The future is not necessarily going to be more of the same – in fact it's not likely!

 - Action Planning